gobwas/articles/instrumenting-go-components.en.md

 ## TL;DR

-Logging, metrics collection and other logic that is not related to main purpose of some piece of code, must not appear there.
-Instead, define some _trace points_ that might be useful to be instrumented for a user of your code.
+Logging, metrics collection and anything that is not related to main functionality of some code, must not appear within that code.
+Instead, define some _trace points_ of the code that can be instrumented by a user.

-That is, logging, metrics collection and others are all subsets of **tracing**.
+That is, logging and metrics collection are subsets of the **tracing**.

 ## The problem

-Lets assume that we have some package called `lib` and some `lib.Client` structure which pings its underlying connection every time while making some request.
+Let's assume that we have some package called `lib` and some `lib.Client` structure which pings its underlying connection every time while making some request.